realA10001986/Flux-Capacitor/README.md

 - insert this SD card into the device's slot and
 - power up the Flux Capacitor.

-If the contents of sound-pack archive is found on the SD card, the device will install the audio files (automatically).
+If the contents of sound-pack archive is found on the SD card, the device will install the audio data (automatically).

 After installation, the SD card can be re-used for [other purposes](#sd-card).